BrunoVernay/MergeGoogleSlide/README.md

 ### Todo

-- The Google Ids for the template slide and the spreadsheet data are hardcoded in the sources.
+- The Google Ids for the template slide and the spreadsheet are hardcoded in the sources.
+- The Spreadsheet headers should be read from the Google Sheet and used by default as field names, with the {{column_header}}.
+So there would be no need to write a mapping

 ## Inspiration
 Not that easy to create one slide per row in a spreadsheet.